Table of Contents

 The hypothalamus seems to be deeply affected in PWS patients.
 Hypothalamus is the minuscule endocrine master at the base of the diencephalon that is indispensable in the regulation of the multitude of essential bodily functions like hunger and satiety, temperature and pain regulation, fluid balance, puberty, emotions, and fertility.

 Evidence attests to the fact that normal functioning of the hypothalamus is hampered by chromosome 15 abnormalities.
 The hypothalamic arcuate nucleus regulates appetite.
-Also, hypothalamic oxytocin producing cells which under usual circumstances monitor satiety are abnormal in these patients.
+Also, hypothalamic oxytocin producing cells which under usual circumstances monitor satiety is abnormal in these patients.
 Lastly, exorbitant ghrelin levels in these patients are hypothesized to be culpable for obesity, hyperphagia and the voracious appetite.

 There are 2 generally recognized stages of the symptoms associated with PWS: